Sleep Apnea (OSA)

 Sleep Apnea (OSA) Treatment

 The first step in treatment for sleep apnea resides in recognition of the symptoms and seeking appropriate consultation.
-Dr. Richard Buck offers consultation and treatment options.
+Oral & Maxillofacial Surgeons of Utah offers consultation and treatment options.

 In addition to a detailed history, the doctors will assess the anatomic relationships in the maxillofacial region.
 With cephalometic (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
 A sleep study may be recommended to monitor an individual overnight.